rails/rails/guides/source/security.md

 ---------------------

 To improve the security of your application, Rails can be configured to return HTTP security headers.
-Some headers are configured by default, others need to be explicitly configured.
+Some headers are configured by default; others need to be explicitly configured.

 ### Default Security Headers